Site icon Best Raleigh Neighborhoods

 Raleigh, in 1872

-At the middle of the 20th century, Raleigh’s primary employers were state and local government institutions, along with higher education institutions such as North Carolina State University, Shaw University, William Peace University, Saint Augustine’s University, Meredith College, and Saint Mary’s School.
+At the middle of the 20th century, Raleigh’s primary employers were state and local government institutions, along with higher education institutions like North Carolina State University, Shaw University, William Peace University, Saint Augustine’s University, Meredith College, and Saint Mary’s School.
 These institutions helped to shape the city’s identity and attracted many residents who were employed in these fields.
 Over time, Raleigh continued to grow and develop, with new housing developments and neighborhoods being built to accommodate the increasing population.
 Today, Raleigh remains a vibrant and dynamic city with a diverse mix of housing options and a thriving business community.

 The Triangle Area Comes Together-RTP